dcunited001/dc.files/README.md

 - convert keyremap plist to xml

 ### general
-- move all hidden files?
-- finalize format for settings common to all (.aliases.all, .zshrc.all, etc)
 - consolidate folders inside ~/.files/
 - licenses?
-- move init scripts to modules (and function to list modules?)
+- add function to list modules?
 - find a good place for misc scripts
-- manage confs for different platforms in branches
+- manage confs for different platforms in branches?
-- way to manage aliases for both bash/zsh in one location (necessary?)
+- gitignores (necessary?)

+### zsh
+- review oh-my-zsh aliases
+- finish basic aliases
+- permissions
+- /etc/zshenv (link or copy?)
+- /etc/zprofile (link or copy?)
+- /etc/zshrc (link or copy?)
+- /etc/zlogin (link or copy?)
+- /etc/zlogout (link or copy?)
+- automatically configure .zsh profile fonts/colors
+- zsh add new keys for navigating tab-complete
+- zsh add new char for !last-cmd-autocomplete?
+- add modkey for hard to reach symbol chars?

 ### init
 - script to autoload all for mac